Introduction

 Q2: Should I use RTV sealant with a pre-cut gasket?

-A: Generally, no. Most KOME gaskets are designed to be installed “dry” or with a light coat of specialized tack.
-Check your specific vehicle instructions.
+A: Generally, no. Most KOME gaskets are designed for “dry installation” or installation with a small amount of special adhesive.
+Please refer to your vehicle’s specific installation instructions.

-A: No. Replacing the pump is the perfect time to refresh the system.
-Old coolant loses its pH balance and can damage your New Water Pump.
+A: No. Replacing the water pump is the best time to upgrade the system.
+Old coolant may lose its pH balance and damage the new water pump .

-Q4: What if my New Water Pump is still making noise?
+Q4: What should I do if my new water pump is still making noise?

-A: Check the tension of your serpentine belt.
-If the belt is too tight, it puts excessive load on the pump bearings.
+A: Check the tension of the serpentine belt.
+If the belt is too tight, it will put excessive load on the pump bearings.

-Q5: Why choose KOME over cheaper aftermarket brands?
+Q5: Why choose KOME instead of a cheaper after-sales brand?

-A: KOME specializes in high-tolerance manufacturing.
-Cheap pumps often use inferior seals that fail within months, forcing you to repeat the entire labor process.
+A: KOME specializes in high-precision manufacturing.
+Cheap water pumps often use inferior seals and fail within months, forcing you to redo the entire repair process.